Beuth-Erdelt/DBMS-Benchmarker/docs/Evaluations.md

 There is an *evaluator class*, which collects most of the (numerical) evaluations and provides them as an **evaluation dict**.

+* `numWarmup`: Number of runs of this query for warmup (first `n` queries not counting into statistics), between 0 and `numRun`.
+This makes sure data is hot and caching is in effect.
+* `numCooldown`: Number of runs of this query for cooldown (last `n` queries not counting into statistics), between 0 and `numRun`.
+This helps sorting out faster executions when the number of parallel clients decreases near the end of a batch.

 ## Featured Evaluations

 Predefined evaluations are